teuben/nemo/docs/source/rse.rst

   the years has tried to absorb good modern SE habbits to make the project sustainable and grow

-* NEMO uses a Unix like directory tree, with a few common 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local)
+* NEMO uses a Unix like directory tree, with a few familiar 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local)

-* We use git (github) as a CME
+* We now use git (on github):
-   * since its inception we have been sharing the code and absorbed new codes from collaborators.
+   * since its inception in 1986 we have been sharing the code and absorbed new codes from collaborators.
-   * We started out with email (1987) and share, then moved to CVS in 2000, and finally to git in 2017.
+   * We started out with email (1987) and *shar*, then moved to *CVS* in 2000, and finally to *git* in 2017, hosted on github for the moment
    * issues (for bug reports) and pull requests are the preferred way to collaborate

-* installing NEMO occurs in place, we used **configure** to track down the system dependent portions (or force them), and a set of **make build** steps will compile and build tools.
+* installing NEMO occurs in place, we use **configure** to track down the system dependent portions (or force them), and a set of **make build** steps will compile and build NEMO.
 There is no **install** step, so users will need to modify their *shell environment* to take advantage of the new tools.

 * In terms of documentation there are the unix manual (``man``) pages, very hyperlinked,